Skip to main content

 Undocu Carolina Ally TrainingLATINX Center

-Participants in the program will submit a log of their experiences and activities from the above list each semester.
-Parr Center staff will review the cumulative records before graduation to ensure completion of all program requirements.
+All Parr Heels submit a log of their experiences and activities as a Parr Heel at the end of every semester.
+For Scholars, Parr Center staff will review the cumulative records before graduation to ensure completion of all program requirements.

-Seniors in their last semester will submit a 750-1000 word essay, articulating how participation in the Parr Center Ethics Scholar Program has enhanced their ethical reflection, leadership, and practice.
-In addition, Parr Center staff provide individualized feedback to help Scholars make meaning from their experience in the program.
+In addition, Scholars in their last semester of participation will submit a 750-1000 word essay articulating how participation in the Parr Center Ethics Scholar Program has enhanced their ethical reflection, leadership, and practice.
+Parr Center staff will provide individualized feedback on these essays to help Scholars make meaning from their experiences in the program.

 Two Fellows smile, standing next to their organized and informative academic poster.
 They are at the End of the Year Poster Show and Celebration.